 The body adapts to continued usage of opioids, causing mild to severe withdrawal effects if the drug is stopped or reduced.
 These withdrawal symptoms may begin within 24 hours of the last dose.
 In order to break away from the addiction, abusers should be monitored by a doctor or addiction recovery specialist.

 - muscle and bone pain (sometimes even stronger than before opioid use)

 - cold flashes with goose bumps (“cold turkey”)

 - stomach cramps

-90% of opioid abusers experience a set of impairments during withdrawal called post-acute withdrawal symptoms, or PAWS.
+90% of opioid abusers experience a set of impairments during withdrawal called Post-Acute Withdrawal Symptoms or Post-Acute Withdrawal Syndrome, or PAWS.
 PAWS consists of weeks and sometimes months of impairments such as anxiety, mood swings, and insomnia.
 Scientists believe that the physical changes to the brain that occur during opioid abuse are responsible for the PAWS symptoms.
 These symptoms may fluctuate in severity and may disappear and reoccur.